-The sergeant salutes while he snaps out a crisp, “Yes, Sir,” while waving for the platoon medic to put the lieutenant in the truck and treat him.
+The sergeant salutes while he snaps out a crisp, “Yes, Sir,” as he waving for the platoon medic to put the Lieutenant in the truck and treat him.
 All three vehicles are soon on their way again, and are fast to catch up with the column, which hadn’t slowed down.
 Reaching the front of the column Peters increases the column speed by fifteen kilometres an hour.
 He dare not go any faster for fear of hurting the injured too much.
-But he must get away from here fast, now the Taliban have had a chance to find them by using radio detection equipment.
+But he must get away from here fast now the Taliban have had a chance to find them by using radio detection equipment.

 About an hour later the column is travelling along a road on a plateau, the road is near the top of a canyon with the Helmand River in the bottom of it.
 The plateau is very rough and slow going anywhere, except on the few roads across it.
 Another road comes across the plateau to the road they’re on at an angle, and there are several trucks racing along it at high speed.
 Captain Peters swears.
 The roads join together further along, and it looks like he’ll make that point first.
 The other trucks don’t have injured people to worry about and are moving much faster, so they’ll overtake the column unless they’re slowed down.
-Studying the area with his binoculars he can see a point where it’s extra rough past where the roads join.
-If he can block the road the people in the trucks will have to stop and clear the blockage before they can move after them, as the gullies near the road look to be impassable to trucks.
+Studying the area with his binoculars he can see a point beyond where the roads join where it’s extra rough around it.
+If he can block the road the people in the trucks will have to stop and clear the blockage before they can move after them, because the gullies near the road look to be impassable to trucks.

-Peters has his driver pull out of line, and drops back beside the field vehicle with Sergeant Banners in it, Banners is his platoon sergeant.
-He shouts over the engine noise while telling Banners his plan to slow the enemy down.
+Peters has his driver pull out of line to drop back beside the field vehicle with Sergeant Banners in it, Banners is his platoon sergeant.
+Peters shouts over the engine noise while telling Banners his plan to slow the enemy down.
 Peters drops back to his ‘Q’ truck, this is a truck specially rigged to deal with awkward situations with the insurgents.
-The truck has about one hundred kilograms of explosives on it, with Claymore mines set up along the tailgate and left hand side, there are also three large drums of fuel in it with explosives under them.
-The contents are well secured and all set to be detonated by radio control from the unit in Peters’ vehicle.
+The truck has over one hundred kilograms of explosives on it with Claymore mines set up along the tailgate and left hand side, there are also three large drums of fuel in it with explosives under them.
+The contents are well secured and all are set to be detonated by radio control from the unit in Peters’ vehicle.
 This super-sized car bomb is designed to make a section of road totally impassable for an hour or more.
-The truck and Banner’s vehicle also pull out of line and let the column pass them.
+The truck and Banner’s vehicle also pull out of line to let the column pass them.

-When Sergeant Mathis’ vehicle pulls up beside Peters’ vehicle he explains the plan to Mathis, too.
-Mathis can see the merit of it, but also knows it’s very risky for the person playing Horatio on the bridge in the middle of the plateau.
-But the plan is the best they have in this situation since the main security for the column had been secrecy, until Jackson blew that away with his stupidity.
+When Sergeant Mathis’ vehicle pulls up beside Peters’ vehicle he explains the plan to Mathis too.
+Mathis can see the merit of it, but he also knows it’s very risky for the person playing Horatio on the bridge in the middle of the plateau.
+However, the plan is the best they have in this situation since the main security for the column had been secrecy, until Jackson blew that away with his stupidity.

-About twenty minutes later the column is coming up on the ambush point Peters has selected, and the last three vehicles are now the field vehicles with Banners and Peters, and the ‘Q’ truck.
+About twenty minutes later the column is coming up on the ambush point Peters has selected, and the last three vehicles are now the ‘Q’ truck then the field vehicles with Banners and Peters in them.
 The pursuing trucks are going faster and are already overtaking the column.
 They have to be slowed down, and Peters aims to do that.
 These last three vehicles slow to a stop at the best point to block the road.
-The ‘Q’ truck pulls across the road at an angle, with its tailgate aimed across the plateau and the left side aimed down the road they just came up.
-Banner’s field vehicle backs up to beside the front of the truck, so the heavy machine-gun mounted on its back has a clear field of fire down the road and along the side of the truck.
-Its left wheels are right on the edge of the road and the drop into the canyon is less than a metre away.
+The ‘Q’ truck pulls across the road at an angle with its tailgate aimed across the plateau and the left side aimed down the road they just came up.
+Banner’s field vehicle backs up to beside the front of the truck in a way the heavy machine-gun mounted on its back has a clear field of fire along the side of the truck and down the road.
+Its left wheels are right on the edge of the road, and the drop into the canyon is less than a metre away.
 A good nudge will see it over the side.
 Banners, his driver, and the driver of the truck are fast to leave their vehicles and climb into Peters’ vehicle.
-Peters is the best judge of when to leave, so he hands Banners the radio control and climbs up to man the heavy machine-gun.
+Peters is the best judge of when to leave, so he hands Banners the radio control, and climbs up to man the heavy machine-gun.
 He also puts on an extra set of body armour.
-Banners and the others drive off, chasing after the column and leaving Captain Peters by himself.
+Banners and the others drive off, chasing after the column while leaving Captain Peters by himself.

 Fifteen minutes later the insurgents are close enough to make it worthwhile opening fire on them.
-Peters takes aim and shoots up the cabin of the lead truck.
+Peters takes aim, and shoots up the cabin of the lead truck.
 The driver and the other person in the cab are killed.
-Their twitching bodies cause the vehicle to make a sharp turn left and go into a roll, throwing its occupants all over the place; many make awkward landings and don’t get up again.
+Their twitching bodies cause the vehicle to make a sharp turn left then go into a roll.
+Thus throwing its occupants all over the place, where many make awkward landings and don’t get up again.
 The second truck slams into it because it’s unable to stop in time.
-They form a blockage on the road and five more trucks pull up behind them.
-Insurgents deploy from all the trucks and start moving out towards Peters, spreading out in good combat order; much better than he’s seen the insurgents use before, and almost as good as regular troops.
-The machine-gun is in constant use as he rakes their advancing forces, killing men with short and accurate bursts while they move up both sides of the road.
+They form a blockage on the road as five more trucks pull up behind them.
+Insurgents deploy from all the trucks, and start moving out toward Peters.
+They spread out in good combat order in a much better way than he’s seen the insurgents use before, and they’re almost as good as regular troops.
+The machine-gun is in constant use when he rakes their advancing forces to kill men with short and accurate bursts while they move up both sides of the road.

 The trucks are almost to his blockade.
-Peters has decided to finish this current belt of ammunition in one long burst and take off, when a small group of five insurgents charges out of the gully beside the road on his left, the group is almost at the back of the truck.
-While he swings the machine-gun towards them he wonders how they got that close without him seeing them.
+Peters has decided to finish this current belt of ammunition in one long burst then take off when a small group of five insurgents charges out of the gully beside the road on his left, the group is almost at the back of the truck.
+While he swings the machine-gun toward them he wonders how they got that close without him seeing them.
 He doesn’t make it, the lead insurgent opens up with the M16 assault rifle in his hands.
 The full-automatic burst hits Peters in the left chest and moves up to hit his arm, face, and head on the left side.
 The impact knocks him staggering backwards from the machine-gun.
 He falls over the side of the field vehicle instead of into the front seat.
-If he’d landed in the seat he might have had enough time to drive away, as he planned.
-With the machine-gun going silent all the other attackers surge forward to the blockade, the trucks accelerate and the ground troops run.
+If he’d landed in the seat he might have had enough time to drive away as per the plan.
+With the machine-gun going silent all of the other attackers surge forward to the blockade, the trucks accelerate while the ground troops run.
 Peters falls onto his back beside the field vehicle, he gains his feet just in time to catch another full-automatic burst in the chest.
 The second burst knocks him backwards a couple of paces, and over the edge of the canyon.

-Four and a half hours after leaving the southern base the column reaches Kabul and takes all the injured to the hospital for treatment.
+Four and a half hours after leaving the southern base the column reaches Kabul, and it takes all of the injured to the hospital for treatment.
 Sergeants Banners and Mathis go to the command headquarters to lodge their reports.